-- d.
-Landscape Trees Landscape trees species (those other than street trees) shall be selected based on the following criteria: - i.
-Large shade trees shall be used in commons areas to strengthen the experience of a classic campus vernacular of open lawns and historic trees. - ii.
+- experience of a classic campus vernacular of open lawns and historic trees. - ii.
 As part of the campus tradition of horticultural diversity, unusual trees can be used if planted in conditions that will allow them to prosper and reach their mature growth potential.

-3.2 FOREST EDGE DISTRICT
+FOREST EDGE DISTRICT